 Each trip is led by a carefully selected team of group leaders, distinguished in fields related to the themes of our programs.
 Group leaders are with students for the duration of the program.
 They share a commitment to safety and helping students make their own discoveries.
 They are not only advisers, guides and mentors, but also good friends.
 All leaders are college graduates and are certified in C.P.R. and first aid.
-To learn more about our leaders, click here.
+Click to learn more about our leaders.

 Is it possible the trip’s expert will change?

 Yes.
 Though not typical, personal or professional reasons may necessitate changing a scheduled expert.
 If this happens, an equally qualified expert will join the group.

 What’s the difference between a leader and an expert?

 Each program is run by at least two or more group leaders.
 Leaders are with the group 24/7 for the duration of the program.
 They add content and share knowledge of the program theme, as well as manage group dynamics and program logistics.

 Experts join groups for a few days during each program to add content and expertise based on the theme or topic.